oncody/civ-board-game-2010/README.md

 When you advance on the culture track, you will often gain culture cards.
 These cards are kept secret from other players until you play them and they say at the top of the card which phase you can play these cards in.
 Your starting culture hand size is 2 and if you ever exceed your hand size, you must immediately discard down to it before you can play any culture card

 ### Nobles
 Sometimes when you advance on the culture track you will gain a noble.
 If you are playing with the optional noble deck, then draw a noble's card and a matching noble.
 If you are not playing with the noble deck, then just draw a random noble.
-When you gain a Noble, either immediately add it to a square that is not occupied by an enemy figure in your outskirts (you may replace an existing architecture) or reserve this tile on your civilization sheet to play later.
+When you gain a Noble, either immediately add it to a square that is not occupied by an enemy figure in your outskirts (you may replace an existing architecture) or reserve this token on your civilization sheet to play later.

 Noble cards are kept secret from other players until you play them.
 They say in what phase they can be played.
 A player cannot use a noble's card unless they have at least one matching non-blockaded noble on the map.
 A player may only have one noble card for each noble token they possess (on the map and in reserve), regardless of whether the noble cards are faceup or facedown.
 When a noble token is killed, the player must check to see whether they now have too many noble cards of that type.
 If a player has too many, they must randomly discard cards of that type until they no longer have too many.